 On 11th January 2009, 5 fire incidents occurred in Saih Rawl camp site.
 Four of them within a period of 7 hours and a fifth later in the day.
-Four due to electrical faults which led ceiling two lights, electrical switch and an exhaust fan catching fire and the fifth happened when a worker lit a candle and left it to burn unattended.
+Four due to electrical faults; two ceiling lights, an electrical switch and an exhaust fan catching fire and the fifth happened when a worker lit a candle and left it to burn unattended.